awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ![\[Screenshot showing the page to modify settings for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-modify-global-01.png)

  You can configure the parameter groups independently for each Aurora cluster within the Aurora global database\.
 Most parameters work the same as for other kinds of Aurora clusters\.
 The `aurora_enable_repl_bin_log_filtering` and `aurora_enable_replica_log_compression` configuration settings have no effect\.
-We recommend keeping the settings consistent between all the clusters in a global database, to avoid unexpected behavior changes if you promote a secondary cluster to be the primary\.
+We recommend keeping the settings consistent between all the clusters in a global database, to avoid unexpected behavior changes if you promote one of the secondary clusters to be the primary\.
 For example, use the same settings for time zones and character sets to avoid inconsistent behavior if a different cluster takes over as the primary cluster\.

 ## Connecting to an Aurora Global Database<a name="aurora-global-database-connecting"></a>